 With our setup, the ability of \ac{DF}-\ac{GLUE} to learn constraints and optimize performance is sensitive to its architecture.
 We now ablate core components to isolate architectural factors that drive this sensitivity.
 We compare three alternatives against the default, which yields four architectures in total.

 \paragraph{Architecture 1} This is the default and matches Figure \ref{fig:arch1}.

 \paragraph{Architecture 2} Matches Architecture 1 but removes the custom initialization.
-For architecture 2, we use PyTorch default initialization for model weights and biases.
-This reduces initial weight variance.
-We find this significantly reduces the output variance.
+For Architecture 2, we use PyTorch default initialization for model weights and biases.
+This reduces initial weight variance and, consequently, output variance.
 At the first training epoch, the output designs are virtually mode-collapsed.

 \paragraph{Architecture 3} Shifts capacity from the shared main block into the fuselage and wing latent heads while keeping all other components identical to Architecture 1.
 Architecture 3 is shown in Figure \ref{fig:arch3}.
 The changes are marked in color.
 This ablation probes the capacity balance between the shared main block and subsystem heads.